-Students with mental health difficulties can disclose this on their UCAS application to ensure they can access the support they’re entitled to.
+Students with mental health conditions, challenges or disorders can disclose this on their UCAS application to ensure they can access the support they’re entitled to.
 UMHAN and Student Minds share some advice on disclosing this information.

 Disclosing a mental health difficulty via UCAS

 Applying to university or college can be daunting, with many things to consider before applying for that perfect course for you.
-The process comes with its own set of questions if you experience a mental health difficulty.
+The process comes with its own set of questions if you experience a mental health condition, challenge or disorder.
 In this blog, we’ll address questions about disclosure – telling your university about a mental health difficulty.

 Who can disclose?

 The purpose of disclosure is to ensure students with mental health difficulties can access the support they are entitled to at university or college.
-For a mental health difficulty to come under the protection of the Equality Act:
+For a mental health condition, challenge or disorder to come under the protection of the Equality Act:

 If you feel you meet these criteria, you may be eligible for additional support, and it is worth considering disclosure.
 If you are not sure whether you meet the above criteria, disclosing will help you find out more.